 We offer a complete workflow for folding box production after printing - from die cutting/creasing/stripping to folding and gluing.

 Are you planning to enter the booming market for short-run packaging jobs?
-The finishing die cutter DC 76 Foil with the tool-free KAMA stripper will get your post-press setup fit for the production of glossy, enhanced cartons and for the high demands of brand manufacturers.
+The ProCut 76 Foil in the Packaging Edition with the unique tool-free KAMA stripper will get your post-press setup fit for the production of enhanced cartons and for the high demands of brand manufacturers.

 The Cockpit serves to optimize work preparation and sets the course for Print 4.0: The Job-Manager software links the KAMA solutions with your MIS and enables data exchange through to further processing.
 Your electronic job control thus covers the entire workflow.
 The CPX positioning system can be integrated into the Cockpit.